-Adjunct instructors are typically hired to teach particular courses and assignment is determined by the Program Head or designee.
-Should teaching alternatives become available, the program director may consult with the adjunct instructor to determine her or his teaching preferences.
+Adjunct instructors are typically hired to teach particular courses and assignment is determined by the Head or designee.

 Except as otherwise determined by the Provost, Dean, or other designee, the department head shall be responsible for the scheduling and assignment of all faculty members' professional responsibilities.
 The department head will take account of instructor strengths and preferences, and give due consideration to balancing the NTTF's teaching and service load.